Opty-Fi/docs/protocol/optyfi-protocol/strategy-execution.md

 While the Strategy Manager knows how to generate the code for a multi-step strategy, it does not know how to perform deposits, withdrawals or otherwise interact with specific liquidity pools.
 Protocol-specific DeFi Adapters contain code to interact with liquidity pools.
 In order to add the liquidity pools of a new protocol to the OptyFi system, a new DeFi adapter must be coded and deployed.

-DeFi Adapters are easy to code and deploy.
+DeFi Adapters are relatively easy to code and deploy.
 It is expected that a developer with knowledge of a liquidity generating protocol should be able to code the DeFi Adapter for that protocol within a week.